FabienFerrero/UCA_Board/Arduino_Code/LORAWAN/OTAA/LP_Basic/readme.md

 This code has been tested on EUR868 and AS923 bands

 The bands can be selected in config.h of Arduino_LMIC Lib

+The starting SF for the joining process can be changed in the LMIC library : lmic.c, change in  "setDrJoin()"